microsoft/online-experimentation-metric-collections/README.md

 > [!IMPORTANT]
 > This repository is under active development and is subject to the [Azure AI Private Preview Terms - Online Experimentation](private-preview-terms.md).

+Online Experimentation enables you to evaluate feature variations in production.
+Quality evaluation requires setting up metrics that measure your application's performance, reliability, usage and quality of engagement.
+The goal of this repository is to provide out-of-the-box GenAI metrics and custom metric samples that make it easy for you to get started with online experimentation.

-This repository provides versioned samples of online experimentation metrics, sample support files for integrating with CI/CD, and documentation for online experimentation metrics.
+This repository provides documentation and samples of online experimentation metrics and the required files for integrating with CI/CD.

 ## Features

 Sample metric collections are organized into 2 directories:

 1. **[genai](./genai):** Pre-built GenAI metric collection compatible with instrumentation libraries that adhere to [OpenTelemetry semantic conventions for GenAI spans](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-spans/).
-Contents include configuration for GenAI metrics such as usage frequency, token usage and response latency.
+Contents include configuration for GenAI metrics such as frequency of user engagement, token usage and response latency so that you can monitor usage volume, costs and varied operational metrics for GenAI integrations within your application.
 The `summaryrules.json` file is necessary to provision a corresponding [Log Analytics summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) for data extraction and transformation on GenAI spans.
-Details are in the GenAI collection's `README.md` file.

 2. **[custom](./custom):** Sample metric collections based on Azure Monitor custom events (with corresponding sample code for instrumentation).
 These samples demonstrate how to instrument custom events and then use them in metric definitions.
 They can also be used directly in your application.
+This section also contains requirements around instrumentation for Online Experimentation metrics.

 ## Getting Started